zoonoo/azure-docs.ko-kr/articles/active-directory/devices/troubleshoot-device-dsregcmd.md

 ---
-title: Dsregcmd.exe 명령을 사용 하 여 장치 문제 해결-Azure Active Directory
+title: Troubleshooting devices using the dsregcmd command - Azure Active Directory
-description: Dsregcmd.exe의 출력을 사용 하 여 Azure AD의 장치 상태 이해
+description: Using the output from dsregcmd to understand the state of devices in Azure AD
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices